 Why is it Important to have Life Insurance?

 You’re proud of your ability to care for your family.
 The last thing you want to think about is what would happen to them if you’re gone.
 It’s also the first thing you should plan for, and much easier than you think.

 If the unfortunate happens, life insurance can provide your family with financial security.
-It can be as simple as making sure they’re able to handle the debts left by your passing, or you can take extra steps to preserve the standards of living they’re used to.
+It can be as simple as making sure they’re able to handle the debts left by your passing, or you can take extra steps to preserve the standards of living they’re used to having.

-The key is beneficiaries have enough to cover the major expenses, like car loans and mortgage, if you’re gone.
-Meaning you can ensure your family has stability after you’re gone.
+The key is for beneficiaries to have enough to cover the major expenses, like car loans, a mortgage and credit card debt if you’re gone.
+Life insurance can ensure your family has stability after you’re gone.